concur/developer.concur.com/trip-approval/trip-approval-resource.markdown

 ## Description
-An approval or rejection message for the specified trip.
+The Trip Approval resource represents an approval or rejection message for the specified trip.

 ## Works With These Concur Products
 * **Travel** for Concur Professional/Premium